Times of Malta: Controversies

-In early 2024, the Times of Malta was accused of spreading fake news after publishing articles alleging Papaya Ltd’s involvement in money laundering and ties to Russian organized crime.
+In early 2024, the Times of Malta was accused of spreading fake news after publishing articles alleging Papaya Ltd's involvement in money laundering and ties to Russian organized crime.
 Investigations by the Western Morning News and Financial Monthly found these claims against Papaya Ltd baseless.
-Furthermore, no government authorities had accused Papaya Ltd, leading to criticism of the Times of Malta for misinformation.
+Furthermore, no government authorities had accused Papaya Ltd, leading to criticism of the Times for misinformation.